-You are the broker for MTG plc, a large retail organisation with an annual turnover of \pounds 30 million.
+You are the insurance broker for MTG plc, a large retail organisation.

+MTG plc have an annual turnover of approximately £30 million.

-MTG plc has made a property claim to their insurer, but the settlement amount cannot be agreed.
-MTG plc is dissatisfied with the insurer's stance and the insurer's own complaints procedure has been exhausted.
-MTG plc wishes to pursue the claim further.
+MTG plc has a property damage and business interruption claim with its insurer where the final settlement amount cannot be agreed.

+MTG plc is dissatisfied with the insurer's offer and the insurer's own complaints procedure has been exhausted.
+MTG plc seeks your advice as to how to proceed in the circumstances.

 - (a) Identify, with justification, two appropriate methods of resolution that MTG plc may pursue to resolve the claim. - (b) Explain one advantage and two disadvantages for each of the methods you have identified in (a) above.
+(6)